Environmental and Occupational Toxicology and Disease Program

 Join Us in Making an Impact

-We seek philanthropic partners to establish a home for the UCI Environmental and Occupational Toxicology and Disease Program in the Falling Leaves Foundation Medical Innovation Building, and to support our programmatic funding to achieve transformational discoveries.
+We seek philanthropic partners to establish a home for the UC Irvine Environmental and Occupational Toxicology and Disease Program in the Falling Leaves Foundation Medical Innovation Building, and to provide funding that will drive faculty recruitments and transformational discoveries.

 Named Spaces Within the Falling Leaves Foundation Medical Innovation Building

-The overall design of the Falling Leaves Foundation Medical Innovation Building allows UCI to foster dynamic alliances that move discovery from inspiration to practice.
-There is the opportunity to name the new home for EnvOTox, as well as custom-designed laboratories and gathering spaces.
+The overall design of the Falling Leaves Foundation Medical Innovation Building allows UC Irvine to foster dynamic alliances that move discovery from inspiration to practice.
+There is the opportunity to name the new home for EnvOTox, as well as custom-designed laboratories for environmental analytics.
 As a philanthropic partner, you will ensure our scientists have the space, resources and facilities needed to perform their life-changing work.

 Endowed Research Grants